compada/.github/profile/README.md

 ## Pre-commit Hooks

-We don’t want to argue about style... there are linters provided for most languages that cover everything from syntax to formatting to deprecations to complexity.
+We don't want to argue about style... there are linters provided for most languages that cover everything from syntax to formatting to deprecations to complexity.
 Make sure your editor is setup to use those linters, or get yelled at by the hooks before you can commit your changes.

 ## Continuous Integration

-We’re avid believers of protecting ourselves from... ourselves.
+We're avid believers of protecting ourselves from... ourselves.
 CI enables us to do things like:

 - verify our tests are passing
 - check our code against linters